 The tailings surface within Pit 3 is not uniform, with a higher elevation on the eastern side compared to the western side, except for a narrow perimeter strip around the western side that also has a higher elevation.
-As a result, the pit floor has been divided into five zones that will dry out at different times during and after dewatering (Figure 4-10).
+As a result, the pit floor has been divided into five zones that will dry out at different times during and after dewatering (Figure 4-11).
+It will take approximately 18-24 months for all zones to dry-out, with the wicked zones (zone 3A, 3B and 4) being last.